How To Recognize Signs You Have Abandonment Issues ( & What To do About It)

 A partner walking away from an argument can stir up fears of abandonment and lead to protesting, such as using complaints or criticism to draw them back into the conversation, as a bid for connection, to be heard.

 John Bowlby used the term protesting to depict a child having an emotional meltdown as a way of eliciting the parent to respond to their emotional needs.
-In a similar way, adults can also have an emotional tantrum to elicit a response from their partner.
-But this tends to have the opposite effect and causes their partner to feel attacked and pull away, therefore inflaming the fear of abandonment.
+In a similar way, adults can also have emotional tantrum, as complaints or criticism, in order to elicit a response from their partner as a bid for connection.
+But this has the opposite effect and causes their partner to feel attacked and pull away, thereby inflaming the fear of abandonment.

 When the child has not internalized a secure relationship with the care giver, they can continue to latch onto the caregiver to avoid feelings of abandonment or separation, and continue to cling to partners in subsequent relationships.